Board of Directors

 Jane’s role involves liaising closely with Ofsted during inspections within Social Care; an experience that has afforded her the knowledge to support schools in understanding the inspection process and helping achieve a successful outcome.
 As a member of the Adults Senior Management Team, the Children’s Senior Management Team and the Directorate at Tameside MBC; Jane has developed the skills to work with a wide range of stakeholders.

 Dr Janet Nevin

-She has been a part-time Ofsted inspector of FE for five years and has worked on various consultancy projects involving training and mentoring.
-Whilst Principal of Ashton Sixth Form College, she was also founder and CEO of the A+ Trust, a group of seven secondary schools and the college which currently work together to improve educational outcomes in Tameside.
+She has been a part-time Ofsted inspector of FE for five years and has worked with various consultancy projects involving training and mentoring.
+Whilst Principal of Ashton Sixth Form College, she was also founder and CEO of the A+ Trust, a group of seven secondary schools and the college which worked together to improve educational outcomes in Tameside.
 Her research interests are in women in educational leadership and management.

 Chairs of LGAB

-Steve joined Longdendale’s governing body as a community governor in 2010.
-In recent years Steve has played a key role in the governance of Longdendale and has been the Chair of the Inclusion Committee.
-He was a vitally important member of the team that secured the Inclusion Quality Mark and has continued to play an important role in school governance since the conversion to academy status.
+Tracey joined Longdendale’s governing body as a parent governor in 2012.
+In recent years she has played a key role in the governance of Longdendale and has served on a wide range of committees and panels.
+She was a vitally important member of the team that helped Longdendale’s governors secure the Governor Quality Mark and has continued to play an important role in school governance since the conversion to academy status.
 Tracey is keen to offer her experience, insight and continued support to Longdendale’s vision to be a truly world-class

 Andy is a local Tameside resident who has lived and worked in the area for over 30 years.
 Andy’s career began in Birmingham in 1978 as a teacher of both Physical Education and Geography.
 He moved to Tameside in 1985 where he took up a post as teacher of Physical Education at Longdendale High School.
 Andy continued to teach PE for a number of years and a variety of humanities subjects until his retirement in 2016.